Printed on September 15, 2019, 5:16 am

 - The associate degree-granting institution will notify, in writing, those students whose associate degree audit indicates outstanding academic requirements for the Reverse Transfer associate degree and any “holds” the student may have.

-- Students will be notified of their progress toward the Reverse Transfer degree twice a year (spring and fall) to coincide with the reporting schedule identified in Procedure B.2.
+- Students will be notified of their progress toward the Reverse Transfer degree twice a year (spring and fall) to coincide with the reporting schedule.

 - It is the student’s responsibility to complete any outstanding academic requirements within his/her Catalog time limit in order to be considered for a Reverse Transfer degree.

-- Website information for Reverse Transfer will be developed with input from UT, TBR, and TICUA, and will be located on the Tennessee Transfer Pathway website which is maintained by Tennessee Technological University.
-Each participating associate- degree granting institution will have a Reverse Transfer page that will include a link to the Reverse Transfer website.
+- Website information for Reverse Transfer was developed with input from UT, TBR, and TICUA, and is located on the Tennessee Transfer Pathway website which is maintained by Tennessee Board of Regents.
+Each participating associate degree-granting institution will have a Reverse Transfer page that will include a link to the Reverse Transfer website.
 The institution’s Reverse Transfer contact person’s name, email, and telephone number as well as general information about Reverse Transfer will be included on the institution page.

-- The general education assessment requirement may be waived for Reverse Transfer degree candidates at the discretion of the degree-granting institution.
+- The general education assessment requirement will be waived for Reverse Transfer degree candidates at the discretion of the degree-granting institution.

 - Reverse Transfer degree recipients will then complete the general education assessment as graduating seniors from a Tennessee baccalaureate degree program.